OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 D. Survival of Terms

-Sections 2(C), 2(D), 2(F), 2(G), 3(A), 3(B), 3(D), 3(H), and 5 - 13 will survive any expiration or termination of this Agreement.
+Sections 2(C), 2(D), 2(F), 2(G), 3(A), 3(B), 3(D), 3(H), and 5 - 12 will survive any expiration or termination of this Agreement.

 10\.
 APPLICABLE LAW/JURISDICTION

-For Subscribers other than EU Subscribers:
+For All Customers Outside the European Union:

-You agree that this Agreement shall be deemed to have been made and executed in the State of Washington, U.S.A., and any dispute arising hereunder shall be resolved in accordance with the law of Washington.
+You agree that this Agreement shall be deemed to have been made and executed in the State of Washington, U.S.A., and any dispute arising hereunder shall be resolved in accordance with the law of Washington excluding the law of conflicts and the Convention on Contracts for the International Sale of Goods.
 Subject to Section 11 (Dispute Resolution/Binding Arbitration/Class Action Waiver) below, you agree that any claim asserted in any legal proceeding by you against Valve shall be commenced and maintained exclusively in any state or federal court located in King County, Washington, having subject matter jurisdiction with respect to the dispute between the parties and you hereby consent to the exclusive jurisdiction of such courts.
 In any dispute arising under this Agreement, the prevailing party will be entitled to attorneys’ fees and expenses.

-For EU Subscribers:
+For EU Customers:

 You agree that this Agreement shall be deemed to have been made and executed in the Grand Duchy of Luxembourg and that it is subject to the laws of Luxembourg, excluding the law of conflicts and the Convention on Contracts for the International Sale of Goods (CISG).
 However, where the laws of Luxembourg provide a lower degree of consumer protection than the laws of your country of residence, the consumer protection laws of your country shall prevail.
 In any dispute arising under this Agreement, the prevailing party will be entitled to attorneys’ fees and expenses.

 11\.
 DISPUTE RESOLUTION/BINDING ARBITRATION/CLASS ACTION WAIVER

 This Section 11 shall apply to the maximum extent permitted by applicable law.
 If the laws of your jurisdiction prohibit the application of some or all of the provisions of this Section notwithstanding Section 10 (Applicable Law/Jurisdiction), such provisions will not apply to you.
-IN PARTICULAR, IF YOU LIVE IN THE EUROPEAN UNION, THIS SECTION 11 DOES NOT APPLY TO YOU.
+IN PARTICULAR, IF YOU ARE AN EU SUBSCRIBER, THIS SECTION 11 DOES NOT APPLY TO YOU.

 Most user concerns can be resolved by use of our Steam support site at https://support.steampowered.com/.
-If we are unable to resolve your concerns and a dispute remains between you and Valve, this Section explains how we agree to resolve it.
+If Valve is are unable to resolve your concerns and a dispute remains between you and Valve, this Section explains how the parties have agreed to resolve it.

 YOU AND VALVE AGREE TO RESOLVE ALL DISPUTES AND CLAIMS BETWEEN US IN INDIVIDUAL BINDING ARBITRATION.
 THAT INCLUDES, BUT IS NOT LIMITED TO, ANY CLAIMS ARISING OUT OF OR RELATING TO: (i) ANY ASPECT OF THE RELATIONSHIP BETWEEN US. (ii) THIS AGREEMENT.
 OR (iii) YOUR USE OF STEAM, YOUR ACCOUNT OR THE CONTENT AND SERVICES.
 IT APPLIES REGARDLESS OF WHETHER SUCH CLAIMS ARE BASED IN CONTRACT, TORT, STATUTE, FRAUD, UNFAIR COMPETITION, MISREPRESENTATION OR ANY OTHER LEGAL THEORY.